hyperhq/runv/README.md

 ```

 ### Example
-Please check the runc example to get the container rootfs.
+Please check the runC example to get the container rootfs.
 https://github.com/opencontainers/runc#examples

 And you can get a sample OCF config.json at